3DTune-In/3dti_AudioToolkit_RaspberryPi/README.md

-# TFG-PortableAudiospatialization
+# 3DTI AudioToolkit in RaspberryPi
-An audio spatialitation project centered in Raspberry Pi based devices.
+This is a deployment of the 3D Tune-In Audiotoolkit in Raspberry Pi based devices.
 The project makes audio spatialitation portable with the help of a raspberry based SoC, a battery, headphones and a TFT screen or similar.

-It use 3DTI-TK library to make the process.
+# Authors
+This project is being developed by Gonzalo bueno Santana as his BEng Thesis (TFG), under the supervision of Arcadio Reyes Lecuona

 # Compile the project
 To compile the project run on linux that: